iadnanmukhtar/obsidian-hadith-lookup-plugin/README.md

 An Obsidian plugin that uses selected text as a reference ID to lookup and insert Quran and Hadith text and translation using the **[Hadith Unlocked](https://hadithunlocked.com)** API.

-> This plugin is pending publishing to the Obsidian Community plugins.
-Follow this README for updates.

 ## Usage
 - Within Obsdian, find and install the plugin from the Community plugins
 - Within your Obsidian Note, type in a Hadith Unlocked reference ID, e.g. quran:2:255 or bukhari:99, ideally on a new line